 If you’re not interested in all those features, we’ve included a simple version of the Create GTM script that will just check if the event is in the future and schedule the GTM meeting.

-Here’s the list of files you’ll need in the next step (download them here):
+Here’s the list of files you’ll need in the next step (download them here) Similar files for scheduling meetings in Zoom are here.
+Instructions are almost exactly the same but you don’t need an API key for Zoom:

 - CreateGTM – Custom Action – Handles the creation of new meetings